SantaTool/santatool.github.io/README.md

 📧 Email: kaus130dbn@gmail.com

 📝 License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code for personal or commercial purposes.

 Thanks for stopping by! 🎅

 The software is provided as-is, without warranty of any kind.
-See the LICENSE file for details.
+See the [MIT License](LICENSE) file for details.